 A paralegal is not allowed to sign legal agreements, pleadings or certificates of service.

-Written complaints should be submitted to Paralegal Division Coordinator, Paralegal Division, State Bar of Texas at 512.280.1776 or by e-mail to email@example.com.
+Written complaints should be submitted to Paralegal Division Coordinator, Paralegal Division, State Bar of Texas by e-mail to firstname.lastname@example.org.
 For more details on the grievance process, see the menu above: ABOUT > Standing Rules (PDF).

-Ethics complaints against paralegals that are not members of the Paralegal Division may be filed through the State Bar of Texas.
-The Bar may be contacted at 800.204.2222 or on-line at www.texasbar.com (follow the links for “Client Assistance & Grievance”).
-The Chief Disciplinary Counsel of the State Bar administers the attorney grievance system in accordance with the Rules of Disciplinary Procedure.
+As paralegals must be appropriately supervised by attorneys, ethics complaints against paralegals that are not members of the Paralegal Division may be filed against the subject paralegal’s supervising attorney through the State Bar of Texas.
+The Bar may be contacted at 800.207.2222 or online at www.texasbar.com (follow the links for “Client Assistance & Grievance”).
+The Chief Disciplinary Counsel of the State Bar of Texas administers the attorney grievance system in accordance with the Rules of Disciplinary Procedure.

 If the complaint involves the unauthorized practice of law, the complaint may be filed through the Supreme Court of Texas Unauthorized Practice of Law Committee at www.txuplc.org.
 Members of local subcommittees that are appointed by the Committee are charged with investigating UPL complaints.